MumboDiscord/spooncraft-docs/mods.markdown

 ---
 title: "Allowed mods"
+description: "Some mods are allowed on Spooncraft, however we do not allow mods that give you an unfair advantage over other players."
 permalink: /mods/
 layout: single
 sidebar:
   title: "Pages"
   nav: sidebar
-last_modified_at: 2021-06-01
+last_modified_at: 2021-10-21
 toc: true
 ---

-Some mods are allowed on Spooncraft, however we do not allow mods that give you an advantage over other players.
+Some mods are allowed on Spooncraft, however we do not allow mods that give you an unfair advantage over other players.

-If you are not sure about anything or have any questions, please ask in #in-game-help on discord and someone will be happy to help you.
+If you are not sure about anything or have any questions, please ask in **#in-game-help** on discord and someone will be happy to help you.
+{: .notice}

 ## Allowed mods